luktwel/home-lab-projects/offense/vsftpd-backdoor.md

 A SYN scan with version detection was performed to identify open ports and running services.

-## Reconnaissance

-A SYN scan with version detection was performed to identify open ports and running services.

 ```bash
 nmap -sS -sV 192.168.190.128
 ```